yazz0dev/yazz0dev/README.md

 - 👋 Hi, I’m yaseen
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning MCA
-- 💞️ I’m looking to collaborate on Open source
+- 💞️ looking to collaborate on Open source
-- 📫 How to reach me @yazzdev on twitter
+- 📫 Reach me @yazzdev on twitter

 <!---
 yazz0dev/yazz0dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.